Every NFL team’s potential breakout player for the 2022 season

 AP Photo/Wilfredo Lee

 It would be tough to find a player that has dealt with more in the last year than Tagovailoa has.
-He’s combated Deshaun Watson rumors, poor offensive line play, injuries and inconsistencies/termoil in the coaching staff.
-Now, he has an improved group ahead of him with Terron Armstead and Connor Williams joining the line, and a number of new weapons, including Tyreek Hill, Chase Edmonds, Raheem Mostert and Cedrick Wilson Jr. Throw in an offensive-minded head coach and Tagovailoa has a lot going for him in 2022. – Mike Masala, Dolphins Wire
+He’s combated Deshaun Watson rumors, poor offensive line play, injuries, and inconsistencies/turmoil in the coaching staff.
+Now, he has an improved group ahead of him with Terron Armstead and Connor Williams joining the line, and a number of new weapons, including Tyreek Hill, Chase Edmonds, Raheem Mostert, and Cedrick Wilson Jr. Throw in an offensive-minded head coach, and Tagovailoa has a lot going for him in 2022. – Mike Masala, Dolphins Wire

 Minnesota Vikings: OT Christian Darrisaw